Previously worked for British Airways?

-Helping you make the best choices on UK Pension Transfer:
+Helping you make the best choices for UK Pension Transfer:

 UK pension transfers is a growing market, and new providers are appearing regularly.
 Talk to a Harrison Brook Financial Adviser to make sure you choose the most appropriate jurisdiction and provider for your needs.
-Additionally your SIPP or QROPS will include different kinds of investments, so it is crucial to speak to a Financial Adviser to match your investment goals.
+Additionally, your SIPP or QROPS will include different kinds of investments.
+Therefore, it is crucial to speak to a Financial Adviser to match your investment goals.

 Why choose Harrison Brook for leaving your British Airways Pension Scheme?

-- ‘Trust’ based or ‘Contract’ law SIPP or QROP structures available to maximise your tax efficiency
+- ‘Trust’ based or ‘Contract’ law SIPP or QROP structures available to maximize your tax efficiency.

-- Access to funds that have been handpicked by investment specialists in model portfolios which can be structured for capital growth, income generation or both
+- Access to funds that have been handpicked by investment specialists in model portfolios.
+Not to mention, which we will structure for capital growth, income generation or both.

 Harrison Brook is your perfect partner to understand what is best for your current situation:

-Harrison Brook is one of very few financial advisory firms which can cater for regulated pension transfer cross border advice in the UK, Europe and abroad.
+Harrison Brook is one of very few financial advisory firms which can cater for regulated pension transfer cross-border advice in the UK, Europe and abroad.
 Allowing us to cater for QROP and SIPP transfers depending on a clients retirement intentions.
-Simply ‘Get Started‘, speak to an adviser today for free, no obligation, financial analysis and information tailored for your situation.
+Simply ‘Get Started‘, speak to an adviser today for free, no obligation, financial analysis, and information tailored to your situation.

 Learn how to leave British Airways Pension Scheme by contacting us.